ChuChuIgbokwe/stepper_motor_controller/README.md

   * The other has 2 parameters `(inital_position, initial_velocity)`.
 The latter constructor needs the
   `set_goal()` method to set the remaining values.
 * The second constructor isn't being used because of the requirements for a command line interface.
+However, it can be used in by making changes to `main.cpp`
+* There are some tests in the tests folder.
+* MotorController.cpp is a short generic abstract class.

 ### How to get this working